-Represents term loan availed from Power Finance Corporation ("PFC") in INR specifically for the purpose of setting up 150 MW solar power project in Mahanashtra which carries fixed interest rate of 8.50% starting from August 15, 2022 to July 14, 2025.
-The term loan is repayble over a tenure of 18 years in monthly installments starting from 14 August 2023 and ending on 14 July 2041 The term loan is secured by:
+Represents term loan is from Power Finance Corporation ("PFC") in INR specifically for the purpose of setting up 120 MW solar power project in Gujarat which carries interest at 8.10% and next reset on 15 March 2025.
+The term loan is repayable over a tenure of 17 years in monthly installments starting from 15 January 2022 and ending on 15 December 2038.
+The term loan is secured by:

-(i) Exclusive First Charge by way of Mortgage over:

-all the immovable properties, including any leasehold rights, if any, both present and future;

-all tangible movable assets, including moveable plant and machinery, machinery spares, equipment, tools and accessories, furniture, fixtures, vehicles and all other movable assets wherever situated, both present and future;

-- all intangible assets including goodwill, intellectual property rights, undertaking and uncalled capital, both present and future;

-- all the Current Assets, including but not limited to, book debts, operating cash flows, Receivables, commissions, revenues of whatsoever nature and whenever arising, both present and future; - all accounts including, the Trust and Retention Account and the Sub-Account(s), the DSRA or any account created for any reserve to be created and maintained (or any account in substitution thereof), or any of the Project Documents or other accounts of the Borrower and all funds from time to time deposited therein, the Receivables and all Permitted Investments or other securities representing all amounts credited to the Trust and Retention Account;

-(ii) assignment (to the extent permitted under the Applicable Laws) of:

-- all the rights, titles, interests, benefits, claims and demands whatsoever in the Project Documents/ Contracts (including but not limited to Power Purchase Agreement(s)/ memorandum of understanding, package/ construction contracts, O&M related agreements, service contracts, Insurance contracts & Insurance proceeds and all other Contracts);

-- all the rights, titles, interests, benefits, claims and demands in, to and under all the Clearances relating to the Project;

-- all the rights, titles, interests, licenses, benefits, claims and demands in any letter of credits, guarantee, liquidated damages, performance bond and corporate guarantee, hank guarantee (if agreed by the issuing bank(s)) or any other security provided / to be provided to the Borrower by any party under the Project Documents / Contracts; and

-(iii) pledge of specified percantage of Equity Shares and Quasi Equity, both present and future, held by the Pledgor.

-(iv) an irrevocable and unconditional Corporate Guarantee from the holding company for the purpose of repayment/payment of Secured Obligations and that shall be released after compliance

-- Represents subscription to OCD by the Holding Company which are convertible into Equity shares at the option of the Holding Company or redeemable at the option of the Company on or before March 31, 2042 in accordance with the conditions of the OCD Subscription Agreement.
-No interest shall accrue or charged or become due or payable till June 30, 2023 or one year from Project Commercial Operation Date (COD) or first payment of installment of Term Lonn Facility, whichever is later.
-In accordance with IND AS 109, such OCD were separated into Eability and equity component.
-Equity component liss been classified under Other Equity (refer note 17) and liability component under non-current borrowings.
-Interest on liability component is recognised using the effective interest method. - Represents unsecured Joan from the Holding Company which is repayable on or before March 31, 2042 with interest rate of 8.45% per annum (0.05% lower than the applicable interest rate on term loan facility provided by the project lenders).
+- (i) Exclusive First Charge by way of Mortgage over: - all the immovable properties, including any leasehold rights, if any, both present and future; - all tangible movable assets, including moveable plant and machinery, machinery spares, equipment, tools and accessories, furniture, fixtures, vehicles and all other movable assets wherever situated, both present and future; - all intangible assets including goodwill, intellectual property rights, undertaking and uncalled capital, both present and future; - all the Current Assets, including but not limited to, book debts, operating cash flows, Receivables, commissions, revenues of whatsoever nature and whenever arising, both present and future: - all accounts including, the Trust and Retention Account and the Sub-Account(s), the DSRA, MMRA or any account created for any reserve to be created and maintained (or any account in substitution thereof), or any of the Project Documents or other accounts of the Borrower and all funds from time to time deposited therein, the receivables and all Permitted Investments or other securities representing all amounts credited to the Trust and Retention Account, any letter of credit and other reserves of the Borrower present and future wherever maintained; - (ii) assignment (to the extent permitted under the Applicable Laws) of: - all the rights, titles, interests, benefits, claims and demands whatsoever in the Project Documents/ Contracts (including but not limited to Power Purchase Agreement(s)/ memorandum of understanding, package/ construction contracts, O&M related agreements, service contracts, and all other Contracts); - all the rights, titles, interests, benefits, claims and demands in, to and under all the Clearances relating to the Project; - all the rights, titles, interests, licenses, benefits, claims and demands in the Project Documents/ Contracts (including but not limited to package/construction contracts, operation and maintenance contracts, land lease agreements, service contracts, other Contracts, memorandum of understanding, guarantees under the Contracts, PPA(s), any letter of credit or such other security to be provided by the procurers of power under the terms of PPA(s)), letter of credits, guarantee, liquidated damages, performance bond and corporate guarantee provided by any party under any of the Project Documents, excluding any bank guarantees provided to the Borrower by any party under any of the Contracts; and - (iii) pledge of 51% (fifty-one percent) of Equity Shares and Quasi Equity, both present and future, held by the Pledgor. - (iv) an irrevocable and unconditional Corporate Guarantee from the holding company for the purpose of repayment/payment of Secured Obligations and the same shall be released after compliance of certain conditions. - \\ Represents unsecured loan from the Holding Company which is repayable on or before March 31, 2039.
+The interest equivalent to the interest rate of term loan is payable from April 01, 2022 or Project Commercial Operation Date (\COD\) or till repayment of first installment of term loan, whichever is later.
+In accordance with IND AS 109, this unsecured loan has been separated into liability and equity components.
+Equity component has been classified under Other Equity (refer note 17) and liability component under non-current borrowings.
+Interest on liability component is recognised using the effective interest method.

-19 Provisions Non-current
+19 Provisions